 The best, classic easy homemade slow cooker minestrone soup recipe that’s loaded with Italian flavors.
 Chock full of delicious beans and vegetables – it’s comfort food at its best!

 This soup is hearty and a great recipe for any night of the week.
 It’s not a meal you have to stand over and follow a ton of steps to create.
-It’s a classic soup that’s been around for years and for good reason.
+It’s a classic soup that’s been around for years and for good reason, just like this Slow Cooker Brown Lentil Soup.
 If you’ve never had it, or this is your hundredth time having it, you’re still going to love it.

 What is minestrone?